 - Personal expenses - toiletries, laundry, souvenirs, etc.

 Research general cost of living expenses in Japan and other Japan-related travel blogs in crafting your budget; in general we recommend 4,000~5,000 yen per day as a high estimate for daily expenses, though your spending habits may differ.
 Also familiarize yourself with how to handle money and cash while you’re overseas in Japan.

 Does the internship program transfer as academic credit?

 There is no inherent credit transfer process in this internship program, but some U-M degrees (for example the Japanese Studies MIRS Program) include an option for internships to satisfy degree requirements.
 Work with your academic advisor and on-site internship supervisor to ensure that you meet the work contact hour and reporting requirements necessary for applying the internship to your degree program.

 Will on-site internships in Japan be possible in light of COVID-19?
 Are there remote internship opportunities available?

-There are not yet travel guidelines nor restrictions in place for Summer of 2021, but on-site internships may be canceled in the event that the CDC and/or the University determines it unsafe to do so.
+On-site internships may be canceled in the event that the CDC, University, or Japanese government (for international positions) determines it unsafe to do so.
 Some internships may offer virtual or local options, and some scheduled internships may transfer to online alternatives should travel restrictions be in place.
 Check individual positions for the latest information on position offerings.